lhmouse/asteria/README.md

-# Asteria

-The Asteria Programming Language
+# The Asteria Programming Language

-Working in progress...
+1. Sane and clean.
+2. Simple.
+3. Procedural.
+4. Lightweight.
+5. Easy to intergrate in a C++11 project.

+# License

+BSD 3-Clause License